 Kong, an API gateway, is a solution that helps a DevOps team to achieve their end goals of software development.
 The first stable version of Kong is a cornerstone of a ‘service control platform.’
 It has become one such tool for developers, DevOps engineers, and architects that allow comprehensive infrastructure management.
 Its integrated approach enables you to control APIs, manage security permissions, and make the most of artificial intelligence for analytics and automation.

-The deployment of Kong is way easy as you can deploy it on-premises or in public clouds depending on virtual machines, Kubernetes or bare-metal servers.
-This allows development teams to manage or provide services anytime, anywhere no matter how you have deployed Kong.
+You can easily deploy the API management solution on-premises or in public clouds depending on virtual machines, Kubernetes or bare-metal servers.
+This allows development teams to manage or provide services anytime, anywhere no matter how you have deployed the API manager.
 The most interesting aspect of Kong is a Kong Brain function that accounts for machine learning algorithms to regulate the flow of data traffic between services.

-Softobiz has built a ton of applications using Kong API management gateway.
-We are well aware of the plugin infrastructure that this open source solution encompasses.
-We continuously explore different approaches to API management solutions, and when it comes to Kong, we have found 313plugins broken down into 4 categories.
+Softobiz has built a ton of applications using the Kong API management gateway.
+We are well aware of the plugin infrastructure that this open-source solution encompasses.
+We continuously explore different approaches to API management solutions, and when it comes to the Kong API manager, we have found 313plugins broken down into 4 categories.